-To reduce the discharge of stormwater pollutants, effectively prohibit non-stormwater discharges, and protect receiving waters, the water quality impacts of development need to be addressed during each of the three major phases of planning, construction, and use.
+To reduce the discharge of stormwater pollutants, effectively prohibit non-stormwater discharges, and protect receiving waters, the water quality impacts of development that is subject to a Permittee’s authority need to be addressed during each of the three major phases of planning, construction, and use.
 Accordingly, each Permittee must adopt and implement policies and procedures that are effective at integrating source control and treatment control measures as early in the land-use planning and development process as practicable.
+Flood control districts without authority to approve projects subject to this section VIII may comply by certifying in the first Annual Report after the effective date of this Order that some or all of the following requirements are inapplicable.
+The certification must consider all projects for which the flood control district is or may be lead agency and specify which of the following requirements are inapplicable.
+The Executive Officer may reject the certification at any time based on Substantial Evidence.

 Planning Requirements

-The Santa Ana Water Board must be given the appropriate notices where a Permittee initiates an amendment or update of their General Plan which may directly, indirectly, or cumulatively impact beneficial uses, consistent with the requirements of Government Code section 65350 et seq.
+Permittees must provide written notice to the Santa Ana Water Board when a Permittee initiates an amendment or update of their General Plan which may directly or cumulatively impact beneficial uses, consistent with the requirements of Government Code section 65350 et seq.
+This written notice shall include a description of the proposed amendment or update, a summary of potential water quality or beneficial use impacts, and a schedule for public review and adoption.
 This requirement is separate from, and in addition to, any other obligations of the Permittees to provide notice to the Santa Ana Water Board as a Responsible Agency pursuant to CEQA with respect to planning, land use, development, construction, or site cleanup.

 Permittees must review and update their existing plans and policies as needed to comply with the requirements of this Order.

-Each Permittee must assess their planning and permitting process and if practicable, develop and implement strategies to overcome or remove barriers to implementing low impact development (LID) treatment control measures at the project, sub-regional or regional scales.
+Each Permittee must assess their planning and permitting process and if practicable, develop and implement strategies to overcome or remove barriers to implementing low impact development (LID) control measures at the project, sub-regional or regional scales.
 For example:

 Institutional Barriers – Developing sub-regional or regional facilities to treat runoff from areas where setbacks or lot line allowances limit on-site BMPs.
 Modify transportation standards to incorporate source control measures, and treatment control measures.